AlexPerucchini/Hack-The-Box/bastard-htb.md

 ---

 #### 1. Get a shell on the target system
 Download and run the https://www.exploit-db.com/exploits/44449 script.
 Notice that we get a local shell as the 'nt authority\iusr' user.
-We would need to enumerate the target system and acquire escalated priviliges.
+We would need to enumerate the target system and acquire escalated privileges.

 ```
 ruby drupageddon2 http://10.10.10.9